Oldman10000/ski-carinthia/README.md

 * #008100 'Ao English' - used for 'positive' buttons
 * #F95738 'Orange Soda' - used for 'negative' buttons

 There were a few images and icons used for the project, all within the 'skiing' theme.
+Weather icons are also included, these are simple and descriptive.

+I chose the font 'Quicksand' from the Google fonts collection due to it being easy to read, but distinctive.
+I also liked the softer effect of the lettering compared to most other san-serif style fonts.

 ![Colour Pallette](documentation/ski-carinthia_palette.png)